Craft

 • 1000s of essays and stories

-at a glance
+Craft School at a glance

-• Weekly CRAFT SCHOOL Mighty Network posts where we'll continue our close reading of longer works introduced in the monthly Zoom, respond to additional writing exercises, and engage in close reading of each other's work.
+• Weekly CRAFT SCHOOL Mighty Network posts where we continue our close reading of longer works introduced in the monthly Zoom, respond to additional writing exercises, and engage in close reading of each other's work.

 • Small groups for taking the work deeper, swapping pages with peers, meeting on Zoom, additional close reading, etc.